 Slow: JewelLab Musicality Session 1 14 December 2014 - by Nick Young Next sessions: Session 2: Dancing to the beat In this musicality session, we look at 3 different techniques of dancing slowly by skipping beats that we might normally step on.
 Now, we only look at how to skip beats using these techniques.
 Later, we will look at when or which beats to skip.
 It is important for the mark to understand these ideas so that he can lead them.
 It is important for the revel to understand [...more]

 Tango in Berlin 30 August 2014 - Berlin is purported to be the #2 city in the world for Argentine Tango.
 No one knows what this means – number of dancers, level… It doesn’t matter, it’s well worth the trip.
-This post is a summary of my experiences in July and August, 2014.
-I write this post in an attempt to be useful to visiting dancers.
+This post began as a summary of my experiences in July and August, 2014, so it still has the flavor of a visitor’s view, although I’ve now updated it was a resident of 2+ years.
 The section on Milonga Popular was updated on 10 April 2015.
-Roter Salon was updated in December 2016.
-Please also note that [...more]
+Roter [...more]

 Music in which the rhythm doesn’t make noise 13 June 2014 - Last month we had the pleasure of dancing tango to the live jazz saxophone of Junio Karokaro.
 For some of us, the lack of a beat was challenging.
 One leader said "I can't use sequences, I have to lead one element at a time."
 Others promptly felt comfortable with it.
 We all agreed that this dancing was riveting.
 It took a lot of concentration and felt very satisfying.

 BBC documentary about Piazzola 29 May 2014 - 2004 BBC documentary, “Tango Maestro” about Astor Piazzola, now on you tube!
 Part 1 Part 2 Part 3 Part 4